curatorsigma/coe-rs/README.md

     - allowed values are 0-63
     - NOTE: The CMI web-gui shows these offset by 1.
     - e.g.: 2 on-wire == 3 in CMI-Web-GUI.
-    - `libcoe` DOES NOT add this offset.
+    - `coe-rs` DOES NOT add this offset.
 The calling application is responsible for handling the offset if required.
 3. Unsigned 8-bit integer.
 Either:
     - 0: The value is a single bool, in the 8th bit of field 5. (i.e. least significant bit in the first byte)
     - 1: The value is a signed, 32-bit, little-endian integer, stored in field 5.